Concurrent Alcohol and DXM Abuse

 While there is no risk to suddenly ceasing use of DXM, the same is not true with alcohol.
 Abrupt withdrawal from consistent alcohol use can result in:

-Because of the risks, it is best to seek treatment prior to ending your use.
-Completing an assessment at a medical or addiction facility will provide one with a professional recommendation based on usage.
+Because of the risks, it is best to seek treatment prior to ending your use of alcohol.
+Completing an assessment at a medical or addiction facility will provide the person in need with a professional recommendation based on usage.

-A hospital or detoxification center will aid in your withdrawals by prescribing medications to reduce your symptoms while increasing your comfort.
+A hospital or detoxification center will aid in your withdrawal from drugs or alcohol by prescribing medications to reduce your symptoms while increasing your comfort levels.
 Also, medical staff will monitor your physical condition to maintain your health and safety.

-Following a period of detoxification, someone may be referred to outpatient treatment or continue their recovery in a residential rehabilitation program based on the level of addiction.
+Following a period of detoxification, someone may be referred to outpatient treatment or continue their recovery in a residential or inpatient rehabilitation program, based on the level of addiction.
 Regardless of the setting, treatment options include:

 - Block the rewarding effects of alcohol.